bussnet/money/README.md

 assert($part3->equals(Money::EUR(333)));
 ```

-The documentation is available at http://money.readthedocs.org
+The documentation (before the fork) is available at http://money.readthedocs.org

 Installation